MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 my-login@MyLinuxVM:~$
 ```

-Next, let's create a Windows VM.
-For creating a Windows VM, you have to specify an admin username and password.
-There are special rules for what characters can be used in the username and password, as well as the length of the username and password, and these must be followed.
+Now, create a Windows VM.
+WHen creating a Windows VM, you must specify an admin username and password.
+There are specific rules for what characters can be used in the username and password, as well as the length of the username and password, and these rules must be followed.

 ```azurecli
 az vm create -n MyWinVM -g MyRG --image Win2008R2SP1 --size Standard_A2 --admin-username adminku3r --admin-password p_l33mm0rd